List of the Differences Between Soccer & Basketball

 Goals

-Soccer goals are much larger than basketball goals, measuring 8 feet high and 24 feet wide at the high school and professional level and 7 feet high by 21 feet wide at the collegiate level.
-Soccer goals sit on the ground at both ends of the field.
+Soccer goals are much larger than basketball goals, measuring 8 feet high and 24 feet wide at the high school, college and professional levels.
+Soccer goals sit on the ground at each end of the field.
 Basketball goals, also known as rims, are 18 inches in diameter and attached to the lower portion of a glass or wooden backboard 10 feet from the gym floor.
-A net is attached to the exterior back and side of the soccer goal, while a net is attached to the lower portion of a basketball rim.
+A net is attached to the back and side of the soccer goal, while a net is attached to the lower portion of a basketball rim.

 Game Play

 A soccer contest is known as a match, while a basketball contest is referred to as a game.
-A soccer match consists of two 45-minute halves, while a basketball game is made up of two 20-minute halves at the collegiate level, four 8-minute quarters at the high school level and four 12-minute quarters at the professional level.
-Soccer rules forbid the use of hands, except by the goalie, and allow all other parts of the body to be used while advancing the ball and attempting to score a goal.
+A soccer match consists of two 45-minute halves, while a basketball game is made up of two 20-minute halves at the collegiate level, four eight-minute quarters at the high school level and four 12-minute quarters at the professional level.
+Soccer rules forbid the use of hands, except by the goalie and by field players on throw-ins.
+You advance the ball and attempt to score a goal primarily with the feet.
 In basketball, touching the ball with feet is forbidden and scoring is done using the hands.

 Uniforms and Venues

 Soccer uniforms consist of shorts and a polo-type jersey, while basketball uniforms consist of shorts and a tank-top jersey.
 Soccer players typically wear cleats, while basketball players wear sneakers.
-Soccer is typically played outdoors, but, in some instances, is played indoors in stadiums.
+Soccer is typically played outdoors, with an indoor arena version also available.
 Organized basketball is usually played indoors, in venues such as gyms and arenas, but is also commonly played outdoors on playgrounds.

 Fast Breaks vs. Offside